harness/developer-hub/docs/internal-developer-portal/plugins/list-of-plugins/firehydrant.md

 ### Secrets

-Since the `FIREHYDRANT_TOKEN` variable is used in the application configuration, you must generate a Firehydrant API token and set it as the value of `FIREHYDRANT_TOKEN`.
-You can do this in your [Firehydrant app](https://app.firehydrant.io/organizations/bots).
+Since the `FIREHYDRANT_TOKEN` variable is used in the application configuration, you must generate a FireHydrant API token and set it as the value of `FIREHYDRANT_TOKEN`.
+You can do this in your [FireHydrant app](https://app.firehydrant.io/organizations/bots).

 ### Delegate proxy

 _No action required_

-This plugin does not require a delegate proxy to be set up because Firehydrant is publicly accessible.
+This plugin does not require a delegate proxy to be set up because FireHydrant is publicly accessible.

 ## Layout